Every good retailer will use Scarcity messaging at one point. Here’s how you can use it too.

 Scarcity comes in different shapes and forms.
 There are four overarching types that you can distinguish: Excess demand, Exclusivity, Urgency, and Rarity.

-These are very effective tactics for persuasive marketing, however, they aren’t silver bullets.
-Depending on the context, you need to figure out what type of message you want to show your customers.
+These are very effective tactics for persuasive marketing.
+But they aren’t silver bullets.
+Depending on your shopper's individual context, you need to figure out what type of message you want to show.

 But just like social proof, scarcity isn’t a flawless one-size-fits-all solution.
 Understanding your audience is key.